jtj5311/jtj5311/_pages/cv.md

   * Pennsylvania State University
   * Duties included: Instructor of Record, see Teaching for more info

+* Fall 2023: Co-Leader of Real Analysis Qualifying Review Exam
+  * Pennsylvania State University
+  * Won competitive selection process to jointly lead weekly sessions to prepare younger graduate students for the Real Analysis qualifying exam, generally considered to be the most difficult qualifying exam in our program.
+  * Duties included: Designing review sessions, writing problem sheets to teach and test important concepts, providing students with 1-1 guidance in problem solving, and presenting solutions to particularly tricky problems.

 * Fall 2023: Graduate Teaching Assistant for Math 230
   * Pennsylvania State University
   * Duties included: Instructor of Record, see Teaching for more info